PowerLoom/deploy/README.md

     `./build.sh`

-3. Once all the services are up and running, the front-end can be accessed via [Pooler Frontend](http://localhost:3000) to see a UNISWAPV2 summary data dashboard similar to [PowerLoom UNISWAPV2 Prod](https://uniswapv2.powerloom.io/).
+3. Once all the services are up and running, the front-end can be accessed via [Pooler Frontend](http://localhost:3000) to see a BASE UNISWAPV2 summary data dashboard similar to [PowerLoom BASE UNISWAPV2 Prod](https://uniswapv2-base.powerloom.io/).
-    - A sample screenshot of the dashboard is given [here](./sample_images/pooler-frontend.jpg)
+    - A sample screenshot of the dashboard is given [here](./sample_images/basev2-frontend.jpg)

     - This will also give an idea in case your snapshotting has fallen behind as you can notice from the time of last snapshot shown in the screenshot.